Theory of Special Relativity: 4-vectors: velocity, energy-momentum

 The student is made of nuclei and electrons.
 In the classical picture the nuclei are represented by spheres with typical sizes a few$\times 10^{-13}$ cm, and they are surrounded by electrons that are $10^{-8}$ cm away.
 Thus an atom is quite empty, and the brave student is made mostly of empty space, with a bit of nuclei mixed in.
 But even though nuclei are tiny, there are lots of them.
 What is the probability that a cosmic ray will hit one?
 Looking at the brave student from the cosmic ray perspective, this probability is low if the total area of nuclei covers only a fraction of the student's area, but close to 1 if the nuclei cover most of the area or even overlap each other (Figure \ref{pic_cr}).

-We will approximate the brave student by a right rectangular prism, with height 2 m, width 50 cm, thickness 50 cm and density of water $\rho=1$ g/cm$^3$.
+We will approximate the brave student by a right rectangular prism, with height 2 m, width 50 cm, thickness 50 cm and density of water $\rho=1$ g/cm$^3$ (if you calculate the mass, you will see that I am off by a factor of a few, which is a lot in terms of the human experience, but good enough for the order-of-magnitude calculation here).
 Let $N$ be the total number of atomic nuclei in the student.
 The total mass of all nuclei is the total mass of the student: $6m_pN\simeq \rho V$, where we have assumed that the student is made of water (molecular weight $=18$, made of three nuclei, so molecular weight per nucleus $=6$).
 The cross-section for collision with each nucleus is not known at these energies, but we approximate it with its geometric cross-section; if the typical size of the nucleus is a few$\times 10^{-13}$ cm, then the cross-section is $\sigma \simeq 10^{-25}$ cm$^2$.
 This estimate is consistent with the recent LHC ATLAS measurements \citep{atla11}, though these do not quite reach the energies we are interested in.

 Then the ratio of area covered by nuclei to the area of the student is equal to $\rho T \sigma/(6 m_p)$, where $T$ is the thickness of the student.
 The value $\rho T/(6 m_p)$, measured in cm$^{-2}$ or m$^{-2}$ is called {\bf column density} and is a relativistic invariant.
 Indeed, from the standpoint of the cosmic ray, the thickness of the student is greatly contracted (by $\gamma$), but the density $\rho$ is increased by the same factor.
 The physical meaning of this value is the total number of particles within a column with a base 1 cm$^2$ (or 1 m$^2$ in MKS units).
 Furthermore, the cross-section $\sigma$ is also a relativistic invariant, since the sizes perpendicular to the motion do not change.
 Thus the probability of hitting the student is the same in the cosmic ray frame and in the student frame, which makes sense.
 Plugging in all the values, we find the ratio of area covered by nuclei to total area available to be 0.5.